basham/obsidian-alias-from-heading/README.md

 - ...
 ```

 Now that the display name matches the first heading of the document it links to, they stay in sync.
 Update the heading in the first document from `🍅 Build a garden` to `🥕 Build a raised garden bed`.
-Obsidian notifies you with "Updated links in 1 file."
-Now the second document displays:
+Obsidian notifies with "Updated links in 1 file."
+Now the second document displays the change.

 ```md
 <!-- 2022-02-02-1445.md -->